SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 ## Use CMD instead of Powershell to install updates

-Always install using elevated CMD prompt.
+**Always install using elevated CMD prompt**.
 Ensure that all the Exchange tools are closed on the server (else that can lock up the process).
-Avoid using PowerShell due to what it does to path statements
+Avoid using PowerShell due to what it does to path statements.

-## It takes 30-45 minutes to deploy
+> Note that the patch takes approximately 30-45 minutes to install.

 ## Check Exchange logs to check if you've been compromised